 In order to establish a financial metric for Auxiliary contribution to be used to contrast with the USCG financial investment in the Auxiliary, a set of Standard Personnel Costs is needed.
 This report uses COMDTINST 7310.1(series), Reimbursable Standard Rates.
 Updated periodically by CG-83, this source contains, among other things, hourly standard rates for vessels, aircraft and personnel.
-7310.1V was in force until 11 SEP 2022 and 7310.1W was in force for the remainder of the year, so a blended rate was calculated and utilized.
+The current version is COMDTINST 7310.1W.
 Auxiliary labor is considered "internal to the government" for the purposes of this analysis and thus excludes unfunded retirement and medical costs charged for customer effort that is external to the government.